 2. 1973 – 1980 Mercedes-Benz 450 SL

 For an entire generation of car enthusiasts, no other car says wealth like a Mercedes-Benz 450 SL from the 1970s.
-These two-seat, V8-powered convertibles were all over Beverly Hills in the era, as well as our TV screens.
+These two-seat, V8-powered convertibles were all over Beverly Hills in the era, and on our TV screens.
 This was the car driven by Bobby Ewing on “Dallas” and Mrs. Hart on “Hart to Hart.”
 If you were young, beautiful, and flush in the mid-1970s, this was your ride.

 According to the Hagerty Valuation Tool®, the average price of “Good” condition examples is between $12,800 and $18,100.

 Early Mustang classic convertibles are just too expensive for this list, so we find ourselves in the 1980s, when hair was big and the 5.0-liter, V8-powered Mustang GT ruled the road.
 These third-generation Mustangs are fast becoming classics and the values of well-preserved, low-mileage examples are on the rise.

 These were quick, lightweight machines with over 200 horsepower.
 In 1986, Ford added fuel injection to the Mustang’s legendary eight-cylinder engine, and the following year the GT model was redesigned with aggressive ground effects, large fog lights, and unique taillights.
 In 1990, airbags were added for additional safety.
 A five-speed manual and four-speed automatic transmissions were offered.